Aaron Jones (footballer, born 1994)

-Aaron Jones (born 12 March 1994) is an English footballer who plays as a defender for National League club King's Lynn Town.
+Aaron Jay Jones (born 12 March 1994) is an English footballer who plays as a defender for National League club Sutton United.

 Playing career

 Youth, college and amateur

 Jones spent 10 years with Ipswich Town's development academy before moving to the United States to play college soccer at Georgia State University.
 He made a 36 appearances for the Panthers and tallied three goals and seven assists.
 On 8 January 2015, it was announced that Jones had decided to transfer to Clemson University.
 He made 39 appearances during his time with the Tigers and finished with four goals and seven assists.

 Jones also played in the Premier Development League for Carolina Dynamo.

 Professional

 On 13 January 2017, Jones was drafted in the second round (33rd overall) of the 2017 MLS SuperDraft by Philadelphia Union.
 He signed a professional contract with the club a month later.
 On 1 April 2017, Jones made his professional debut with USL affiliate club Bethlehem Steel in a 3–2 defeat to Rochester Rhinos.

 On 1 November 2017, Philadelphia declined their contract option on Jones.